Jcrash29/jcrash29.github.com/travels/_posts/2019-01-04-LateChristmas.md

 # Day 5: California Dreamin'

-When I bought the flight getting into CA by 11 AM sounded great.
+When I bought the flight getting into CA by 9:30 AM sounded great.
 What I didnt consider was waking up at 2:30 in order to catch our flight.
 When flying out of Rochester we had no problems because apperently the TSA is permanently outsourced to a different company.
 The same cannot be said for the Minneapolis St.Paul airport.
 Unpaid TSA employees everywhere.
 The one security checkpoint was floodes with people (Even at 4 in the morning).

 Luckily Marissa and I planned well enough and were able to  make it onto out flight with time to spare for a coffee.

+Through Denver and onto Orange County.
+Landing just before 9:30.
+We were super tired.
+Luckily Dad was there to pick us up and take us home.
+We dropped our bags off and went for Breakfast/Lunch at the Original Pancake House.

+After lunch Marissa and I needed some time to recover.
+She took an hour power nap and I talked and caught  up with my mom.

+At around 1 pm we decided to start our 2.5 hour drive to Bakersfield.
+Starting in the early afternoon allowed us to miss all the LA rush hour traffic.

+After greeting everyone including my second cousin Marcus.
+We settled in for a game of hands and foot.
+Dad and Pam ended up winning the game.

+After waiting for everyone to get home we went out for dinner at a Tex-mex restaurant.
+Only to return home an hour later with food-hangovers.

+Some of us slept, and some of us played more games.
+While playing Quixx Steve arrived to much fan-fair.
+We finished our game of Quixx and quickly moved into Hand and Foot.
+I subtly choose Pam as my partner, because I wanted to win ;)

+We didnt get to bed until 1 am, and after out full day we all slept very well!

+# Day 6: Hart Park

+Apperently Marcus woke up at 6 AM hoping all his "cool new friends" were awake.

+WE WERE NOT.
+Luckily he manged to let us sleep for another 3 hours, before waking us up by jumping into bed with us.

 # Quotes